tektoncd/triggers/docs/eventlisteners.md

 For more info on the design refer [TEP-0008](https://github.com/tektoncd/community/blob/master/teps/0008-support-knative-service-for-triggers-eventlistener-pod.md)

 Right now the `resources` field is optional in order to support backward compatibility with original behavior of `podTemplate`, `serviceType` and `serviceAccountName` fieds.
-In the future, we plan to deprecate `serviceAccountName`, `serviceType` and `podTemplate` from the EventListener spec in favor of the `resources` field.
+In the future, we plan to remove `serviceType` and `podTemplate` from the EventListener spec in favor of the `resources` field.

 For now `resources` has support for `kubernetesResource` but later it will have a support for Custom CRD`(ex: Knative Service)` as `customResource`

+`kubernetesResource` have two fields
+* ServiceType
+* Spec(PodTemplateSpec)

 ```yaml
 spec: